Albin Express

-The Albin Express is a Swedish trailerable sailboat that was designed by Peter Norlin as a cruiser-racer and first built in 1978.
+The Albin Express is a recreational keelboat that was designed by Peter Norlin as a cruiser-racer and first built in 1978.

 The design was intended as a competitor to the J/24.

 Production

 The design was built by Albin Marine in Sweden between 1978 and 1985, with about 1,400 boats completed, but it is now out of production.